 “While we want to showcase the state to international visitors, Hearth is also about appealing to people that live here too,” he says.
 “How many people have eaten boab tuber or youlk [a native radish-like vegetable]?”

 The airy, high-ceilinged space designed by Lombard & Jack is a fitting stage for Gerrard’s work and plays off blue-grey accents and stone against a neutral palette.
 The WA-inspired colour scheme carries over to the handmade ceramic tableware and staff uniforms, a relaxed ensemble – white wide-collar shirts, tan pants, braces for the gents – designed by Australian fashion designers, Jonté Designs.
 White, red and pink are the primary hues of the all-WA wine list.

-While the 180-seat ground-floor restaurant will serve breakfast, lunch and dinner all week, visitors can also dine at Hearth Lounge (we’re looking forward to taking the Japanese-inspired wagyu beef sando on the bar menu for a test drive) and Songbird.
+While the 180-seat ground-floor restaurant will serve breakfast, lunch and dinner all week, visitors can also dine at Hearth Lounge (try the Japanese-inspired wagyu beef sando on the bar menu) and Songbird.

 1 Barrack Street Perth